What Is a Ganglion Cyst of The Hand?

 While most ganglion cysts appear small and are painless, symptoms can include:

 - Immobility as a result of the location of the cyst

 A ganglion cyst rises out of a joint and is filled with a thick, gelatinous fluid similar to the fluid that lubricates the joints.
 They can develop both on the top and underside of a wrist, the end joint of a finger and at the base of a finger.

 While doctors can’t verify why ganglion cysts occur, most theories suggest they arise within the connective tissue and are caused by repetitive trauma.
 They occur most often in women ages 15 to 40.

-What Treatments Exist for a Ganglion Cyst?
+What Are Treatments Options for a Ganglion Cyst?

 Most ganglion cysts are painless and don’t require treatment.
 Oftentimes, a board-certified hand specialist will monitor a ganglion cyst before suggesting a treatment option.

 If the ganglion cyst is causing pain, your hand specialist may immobilize your wrist.
 They will give you a brace or splint to wear because activity can make the cyst get larger.
 As the cyst shrinks, it may release pressure on the nerves and relieve the pain.